Electrical Installation Condition Reports (EICR) Domestic, Commercial & Industrial

 The frequency of condition reporting is usually a requirement by building insurance companies.

 At Hants Electrical we provide an electrical inspection service for every type of installation.
 From 1 bed flats to supermarkets.
 All certification will be provided on NICEIC headed paper.
 Although it's a paperless service.
-You'll receive an email immediately after the inspection is completed with your certificate attached in PDF format ready to forward onto landlords, surveyors, estate agents, solicitors and insurance companies.
+You'll receive an email after the inspection is completed with your certificate attached in PDF format ready to forward onto landlords, surveyors, estate agents, solicitors and insurance companies.

 Condition Reports Explained